 Did you ever think what true service is to disabled veterans?
-How about 287.6 trips around the earth?
-As ridiculous as it sounds, that figure is a reality in Massachusetts.
-Since the inception of the DAV Transportation Program in our Commonwealth in 1987, we have traveled 7,150,000 miles or 287.6 trips around the earth.
+Since the inception of the DAV Transportation Program in our Commonwealth in 1987, we have traveled over 10,000,000 miles or 400 trips around the earth.
 These figures increase with the passing of each day.
-What is even more incredible, all these miles are driven by volunteer drivers who have accumulated 520,000 volunteer hours.
-They have driven close to 240,000 veterans from their homes to VA medical centers for appointments.
-In addition we have purchased 63 vans and donated them to the VA medical centers for a cost of $2,000,000 in conjunction with our organization’s Columbia Trust.
-The money raised for these vehicles is from the public and our own membership donations.
+What is even more incredible, all these miles are driven by volunteer drivers who have accumulated over 750,000 volunteer hours.
+They have driven close to 300,000 veterans from their homes to VA medical centers for appointments.
+In addition we have purchased 67 vans and donated them to the VA medical centers for a cost of over $2,000,000 in conjunction with our organization’s Columbia Trust.
+The money raised for these vehicles is from our generous public and our own membership donations.

-At each one of the five Massachusetts VA medical centers, we have a Hospital Service Coordinator (HSC) who schedules the veterans’ rides and also assigns the volunteer drivers for these trips.
+In Massachusetts we have 5 VA medical centers with 2 Hospital Service Coordinators (HSCs) who schedules the veterans’ rides and the volunteer drivers for these trips.
 These services are provided free of charge.

 For some disabled veterans, reliable transportation means the difference between regular preventative health care and only discovering a condition once it has become acute.
 With the returning veterans who suffer traumatic brain injuries and amputations, this transportation service provides an invaluable resource for their care and readjustment back into society.